g-nie/django-xinclude/README.rst

 | ``hx-get`` is often used to delegate potentially computationally expensive template fragments to ``htmx``.
   Achieving this sometimes requires more views, each of which needs to inherit from mixins that provide access to the same context.
-| ``django-xinclude`` provides a template tag that aims to make this easier by leveraging the cache,
+| ``django-xinclude`` provides a template tag that aims to make this easier by leveraging the cache.
-  removing the need for the views.

 ----

+*Please note that this package is in a very early, exploratory stage.*

 Requirements
 ------------